-With IPF, your lungs aren’t working as they should, and your body responds to the lack of oxygen in your bloodstream by making you feel like you need to breathe more.
-This triggers a shortness of breath, especially during periods of increased activity.
+With IPF, your lungs aren’t working as they should, and your body responds to the lack of oxygen in your bloodstream by causing you to breathe more.
+This triggers shortness ofx breath, especially during periods of increased activity.
 As time goes on, you’ll probably start to feel this same breathlessness even during periods of rest.

-A dry, hacking cough is a frequent complaint among IPF patients.
+A dry, hacking cough is one of the most frequent symptoms among those with IPF, affecting nearly 80 percent of individuals.
 You may experience “coughing fits,” where you can’t control your cough for several minutes.
-This can be very tiring, and can make you feel like you cannot get a breath at all.
+This can be very tiring and may make you feel like you can’t get a breath at all.
 You may be more prone to coughing fits when:

 - you’re exercising or performing any sort of activity that leaves you short of breath